GuanceDemo/observability-workshop/content/configuration/04-create-client-application/index.en.md

+---
+title : "Creating a Client Application for RUM" weight : 23
+---

 ## Creating a Client Application for RUM

 TrueWatch supports integrating Real User Monitoring (RUM) through minimal configuration in front-end applications, enabling end-to-end tracing from frontend to backend.
 This guide demonstrates creating a client application in TrueWatch to obtain the necessary `clientToken`.